EcdysisFoundation/bugbox_open/README.md

 Certain features of the app assume the first created organization is the apps primary organization.
 Example `bugbox3.taxonomy.constants.PRIMARY_ORGANIZATION_ID` == 1 is defined to assume the taxonomy app Morphospecies model contents is determined by the primary organization.

-## Ecdysis01 management commands

-When running management commands on Ecdysis01, be the command is..

-    docker compose -f local-cloud.yml run --rm django python manage.py MY_COMMAND

-Several management commands and tasks are specific to Ecdysis01.
-Some of these are scheduled through the Celery Beat schedule.
-Details about some specific commands are below.

 ## Storages, Site-content, and Static

-local.yml uses local storage and a local database local-cloud.yml uses cloud storage and the cloud database.
-This should typically not be used for development.
+local.yml uses local storage and a local database

+local-cloud.yml uses cloud storage and the cloud database for production

 For site static media content such as a homepage image, or a downloadable document, use core.models.PublicSiteContent to upload new media content through the Django Admin.
 A slugfield provides a uniqe identifier.
 This media is uploaded to the S3 media bucket with a public acl, instead of being set to private by default as regular media files are set.
 Using the slug field, a queryset can be used to insert the url to the media into the view.
 Note on development machines, if the local database does not have the entry, the queryset will return none, while if the entry is present, it will use the S3 url for the file.